Data Center Infrastructure: Traditional vs Converged Infrastructure

 Converged Infrastructure

-Converged Infrastructure (CI) or Converged Architecture is a type of Data Center Infrastructure that aims to maximize the compatibility between computing, storage and networking devices by introducing the concept of an appliance.
-These hardware appliances are pre-integrated smaller units combining compute, storage and network in a single node.
-But in most of the cases Converged Infrastructure is represented as a single hardware unit contains Compute and Storage functionality.
+Converged Infrastructure (CI) or Converged Architecture is a type of Data Center Infrastructure that aims to maximize the compatibility between computing, storage, and networking devices by introducing the concept of an appliance.
+These hardware appliances are pre-integrated smaller units combining compute, storage, and network in a single node.
+But in most of the cases, Converged Infrastructure is represented as a single hardware unit containing Compute and Storage functionality.
 This gives an easy path to resource augmentation and also easier to manage than Traditional Infrastructure.
-If we need to scale-out, just add more appliances, and you are done.
+If we need to scale out, just add more appliances, and you are done.
 But still, each of the components can be used for its intended purpose.
 For example, the server and storage can be separated and use as two functional units.

-CI are pre-defined for specific purposes and typically used for the applications such as ERP, CRM, database grids, SAP workloads and enterprise messaging.
+CI are pre-defined for specific purposes and typically used for applications such as ERP, CRM, database grids, SAP workloads, and enterprise messaging.

 Reduce Complexity: It offers a reduced footprint and less cabling and can be deployed much faster than traditional infrastructure.